aibasel/lab/docs/downward.experiment.rst

 The following constants are paths to built-in parsers that can be passed to :meth:`exp.add_parser() <lab.experiment.Experiment.add_parser>`.
-The "Required attributes" and "Parsed attributes" lists describe the dependencies between the parsers.
+The "Used attributes" and "Parsed attributes" lists describe the dependencies between the parsers.

 .. autoattribute:: downward.experiment.FastDownwardExperiment.EXITCODE_PARSER